toschoo/beet/README.md

 and locks it from write access during this time.
 Therefore, the state should be released as soon a possible.

-The parameter `flags` should always be set to 0.
-SHOULD BE REMOVED.
+The parameter `flags` should almost always be set to 0.
+There are technical use cases where it makes sense to use other flags.
+But we don't cover such cases in the scope of this intro.

 Finally, the pointer `data` is set to the memory address of the data under the key.
 Overwriting the data at this position directly is **dangerous**: